3024.2 How to Use “Hold” Business Purposes in Expense Reports and Identify Reports on Hold via Reporting

 IV.
 Contact roles and responsibilities

-• Claimant/Alternate: Responsible for understanding and complying with Business Meals, Hosted Events, Official Functions and University travel and purchasing polices.
-Responsible for entering number of attendees and their names and affiliations.
-Responsible for retaining all required documentation.
+• Claimant/Expense Data Entry Specialist: Responsible for understanding and complying with Business Meals, Hosted Events, Official Functions and University travel and purchasing policies.
+Responsible for entering Foundation Expense Items, number of attendees and their names and affiliations, Foundation account numbers and Foundation account names.
+Responsible for ensuring amounts split between UWF and UW funding are accurate and providing sufficient justification for Workday Expenses approvers and UWF personnel to approve expenses.

 Back to top